box/box-python-sdk-gen/docs/list_collaborations.md

 ### Arguments

 - group_id `str`
   - The ID of the group.
-  - Used as `group_id` in path `path` of the API call
+Example: "57645"
-- query_params `GetGroupCollaborationsQueryParamsArg`
+- limit `Optional[int]`
-  - Used as queryParams for the API call
+  - The maximum number of items to return per page.
-- headers `GetGroupCollaborationsHeadersArg`
+- offset `Optional[int]`
+  - The offset of the item at which to begin the response.
+Queries with offset parameter value exceeding 10000 will be rejected with a 400 response.
+- extra_headers `Optional[Dict[str, Optional[str]]]`
-  - Used as headers for the API call
+  - Extra headers that will be included in the HTTP request.

 ### Returns